 A web interface that’s deliberately neutered

 You must use the Deco mobile app for the setup process.
-After that, there’s an option to access a few settings of the Deco XE200 via its local web user interface.
+After that, you can access a few settings of the Deco XE200 via its local web user interface.

 Specifically, from a connected computer, navigate a browser to the router’s IP address (192.168.68.1 by default) or tplinkdeco.net, and you can log in with the password of the Deco app.

 The interface is similar to any TP-Link Archer router but has markedly fewer details and functions.
-As you can see in the screenshots below, there’s not much else you can do other than viewing some status and upgrading the firmware manually.
+As you can see in the screenshots below, you can only view some status and upgrade the firmware manually.

 The point is that if you want to use the XE200, you must use the Deco mobile app.
 There’s no way out of it.
 And that’s the case of all Deco sets.